Philadelphia Eagles: Divisional

+Washington Commanders

+While not as big as the rivalries with the Giants and Cowboys, the Eagles' historical rivalry with the Washington Redskins / Washington Football Team / Washington Commanders has still been fierce.
+Although the two franchises played in the same division in the Eagles' inaugural 1933 season, their first meeting did not take place until October 21, 1934, during Washington's first year under the Boston Redskins moniker; the Redskins defeated the Eagles 6–0 at Fenway Park.
+Washington currently leads the all-time series 90–87–6.
+Since 2010, the rivalry has been very even overall with the Eagles winning 19 of the last 31 matchups.

 Dallas Cowboys

 The Eagles and Dallas Cowboys rivalry has been listed among the best and most acrimonious in the NFL.
 The Eagles won the first game in this rivalry 27–25 on September 30, 1960.
 Dallas leads the all-time series 74–58 as of the 2024 season, but in recent years, the series has been close, with each team winning 12 games since 2006.
 There is considerable hostility between the two teams' fan bases, with incidents such as the 1989 Bounty Bowl.
 The rivalry has even spilled over into draft weekend, with Cowboys legend Drew Pearson and Eagles legend David Akers exchanging insults at the opposing franchise in 2017 and 2018, respectively.

 New York Giants

 The Eagles' rivalry with the New York Giants began in 1933 with the founding of the Eagles and slowly strengthened when both teams came to relative prominence in the 1940s and 1950s.
 The two teams have played in the same division in the NFL every year since 1933.
 The ferocity of the rivalry can also be attributed to the geographic New York–Philadelphia rivalry, which is mirrored in Major League Baseball's Mets–Phillies and the NHL's Flyers–Rangers and Flyers–Islanders.
 It is ranked by NFL Network as one of the greatest rivalries of all time, Sports Illustrated ranks it as the fourth best NFL rivalry of all time, and according to ESPN, it is one of the fiercest and most well-known rivalries in the football community.
 As of the 2024 season, the Eagles lead the all-time series 96–89–2.